Decomposition of free cumulants: Boolean and free cumulants

 where $r_{\pi}=\prod_{V\in \pi}r_{|V|}$ for any $\pi\in {\rm NC}(n)$ and $\beta_{\pi}=\prod_{V\in\pi}\beta_{|V|}$ for any $\pi\in {\rm Int}(n)$, respectively, with $|V|$ being the cardinality of $V$. } \end{Definition}

-Both Boolean and free cumulants can be expressed in terms of moments by M\"{o}bius inversion formulas.
-Combinatorial relations between Boolean and free cumulants of one variable have been obtained by Lehner \cite{[Leh1]}, who used the family of {\it irreducible} noncrossing partitions of $[n]$, denoted by ${\rm NC}_{{\rm irr}}(n)$, which is the subset of ${\rm NC}(n)$ consisting of those partitions in which $1$ and $n$ belong to the same block. \begin{Theorem} \cite{[Leh1]} The following relations hold:
+Both Boolean and free cumulants can be expressed in terms of moments via M\"{o}bius inversion.
+Combinatorial relations between Boolean and free cumulants of one variable were obtained by Lehner \cite{[Leh1]}, who used the family of {\it irreducible} noncrossing partitions of $[n]$, denoted by ${\rm NC}_{{\rm irr}}(n)$, which is the subset of ${\rm NC}(n)$ consisting of those partitions in which $1$ and $n$ belong to the same block. \begin{Theorem} \cite{[Leh1]} The following relations hold:

 where $|\pi|$ is the number of blocks in $\pi$. \end{Theorem}